Jurassic Park: The Game: Development

 In June 2010, Telltale Games announced a deal with Universal Partnerships & Licensing to develop a video game based on the Jurassic Park series.
 Joel Dreskin, the director of marketing for Telltale, said that Universal "didn't want another dinosaur shooting game.
 That's something from their side that interested them in Telltale Games as a partner for the property".
 Development was already underway at the time of the announcement, at which point there was a possibility of actors from the film series reprising their roles for the game.

 The game was developed as a direct sequel to the first film.
 Telltale worked with some of the film's creators to ensure the game would be accurate, and the development team studied the films to recreate their appearance and pacing.
-Universal gave Telltale a large amount of creative freedom to develop the game.
-Gerry Harding, who had a minor part in the first film, is the only character from the film to appear in the game, while the others are original characters created by Telltale.
+Universal allowed Telltale a large amount of creative freedom in developing the game, and also provided a wealth of dinosaur sound effects from the films.
+Gerry Harding, who had a minor part in the first film, is the only character to return for the game, while the others are original characters created by Telltale.
 The game includes portions of Jurassic Park that were not seen in the film, including tunnels and a marine exhibit.

-The dinosaurs' behavior was based on the behavior of present-day animals, as well as dinosaur behavior featured in the Jurassic Park films.
-A paleontologist also advised the development team on possible dinosaur behavior.
+The dinosaurs' behavior was based on that of present-day animals, as well as dinosaur behavior featured in the Jurassic Park films.
+A paleontologist, Kevin Padian, also advised the development team on possible dinosaur behavior.
 The gameplay was heavily influenced by the 2010 video game Heavy Rain.
 It is the first game by Telltale in which the player's character can be killed.
-The first images from the game were released in January 2011.